SteveGoodenough/AoC-2020/README.md

 Getting a total just means doing all the calls and multiplying them together (didn't see a need to test this)

 I do like the ability to parametrize pytest tests with `@pytest.mark.parametrize`, it made extending the test using AoC's example data to cover the various offsets easy to add.

+### day 4

+Yes I fell into the; do part one without thinking that "I bet part two adds validation"

+Sample data starting to not do enough, i.e. multiple validations all in one go, but I was in that need to get the result to get up the (private) scoreboard a bit.